Senserva-LLC/Senserva-Inquisitor/README.md

 Inq.Uisitor, or inq.exe, runs out of the box, sets itself up automatically and creates a rich set of interactive web pages.
 It also has a broad set of parameters and CSV files to neable customizatoins.
 Inq.exe uses a local SQL database (server less SQLIte) to store data.
 This database can be used to easily create custom reports.

-Please see our the [Inq.exe Wiki](https://github.com/Senserva-LLC/Senserva-Runtime/wiki) for Detailed Screen Shots and Data Examples.
+Please see our the [Inq.exe Wiki](https://github.com/Senserva-LLC/Senserva-Runtime/wiki) for more Detailed Screen Shots and Data Examples.

 ## Key Features